Survivor of Camp Fire helps another survivor get a new job, clothes, cellphone

 If you are viewing on the ABC10 app, tap here for multimedia.

-CHICO, Calif. -- A survivor of the Camp Fire, Greg Beyelia, was driving Northbound on Highway 99 to Chico when he spotted someone walking on the side of the highway.
+A survivor of the Camp Fire, Greg Beyelia, was driving northbound on Highway 99 to Chico when he spotted someone walking on the side of the highway.

 "Something told me, I think God told me, let this guy have a ride," Beyelia said.
 "So, I pulled over and he jumped in and we didn't know each other and we started talking and realized we both came out of that fire."